Fanny (band): Career

-Sisters June and Jean Millington moved with their family from the Philippines to Sacramento, California in 1961.
+Sisters June and Jean Millington moved with their family from the Philippines to Sacramento, California, in 1961.
 They began to play music together on ukuleles, which helped them gain friends.
 In high school they formed an all-female band called the Svelts with June on guitar, Jean on bass, Addie Lee on guitar, and Brie Brandt on drums.
 Brandt left to get married and was later replaced by Alice de Buhr.

 Lee and de Buhr later formed another all-female band, Wild Honey.
 The Millington sisters later joined this band as well.
 Wild Honey played Motown covers and eventually moved to Los Angeles.
 Frustrated by a lack of success or respect in the male-dominated rock scene, Wild Honey decided to disband after one final open-mic appearance at the Troubadour Club in Los Angeles in 1969.
 They were spotted at this gig by the secretary of producer Richard Perry, who had been searching for an all-female rock band to mentor.

 Perry convinced Warner Bros.
 Records to sign the band, still known as Wild Honey, to Reprise Records.
 The group won the contract without the label hearing them play, on the grounds of being a novelty act, despite their genuine musical talent.
-Warner Bros. installed the band in a rented mansion formerly owned by Hedy Lamar, on Marmont Lane near Sunset Boulevard.
-Prior to recording their first album, the band recruited keyboardist Nickey Barclay while bringing in early Svelts member Brandi Brandt.
+Warner Bros. installed the band in a rented mansion formerly owned by Hedy Lamarr, on Marmont Lane near Sunset Boulevard.
+Prior to recording their first album, the band recruited keyboardist Nickey Barclay while bringing in early Svelts member Brie Brandt.

 The band was then renamed Fanny, not with a sexual connotation but to denote a female spirit.
-The initial lineup consisted of June Millington on guitar, Jean Millington on bass, de Buhr on drums, Barclay on keyboards, and Brandt on lead vocals and percussion.
+The initial lineup consisted of June on guitar, Jean on bass, de Buhr on drums, Barclay on keyboards, and Brandt on lead vocals and percussion.
 Perry dismissed Brandt because he wanted the group to be a self-contained four-piece band like the Beatles.
 The Millingtons and Barclay all assumed lead vocal duties on alternating songs, while de Buhr sang lead occasionally on later albums.